sheffieldnikki/centauri-carbon-monitor/README.md

 It should work on both Windows and Linux.

+If you are new to running Python scripts, there are lots of great tutorials out there to get you started, such as https://realpython.com/run-python-scripts/

-Requirements are python3 and the _websockets_ package, which may need to be installed. eg,
+Requirements are python3 and the _websockets_ package, which may need to be installed. eg, for Linux users

 `sudo pip install websockets`